micmejia/bible-dump/NKJV/2 Peter/2 Pet 1.md

 For this reason I will not be negligent to remind you always of these things, though you know and are established in the present truth.

 ###### 13
-Yes, I think it is right, as long as I am in this tent, to stir you up by reminding _you_,
+Yes, I think it is right, as long as I am in this tent, to stir you up by reminding you,

 ###### 14
-knowing that shortly I _must_ put off my tent, just as our Lord Jesus Christ showed me.
+knowing that shortly I must put off my tent, just as our Lord Jesus Christ showed me.

 ###### 15
 Moreover I will be careful to ensure that you always have a reminder of these things after my decease.